edgonzalesjr/Threat-Monitoring-Incident-Response-Using-LimaCharlie/README.md

   - Collecting, ingesting, and analyzing telemetry data from a single source.
   - Leveraging real-time feeds and timelines for proactive monitoring and decision-making.
 - Incident Response
-  - Deploying agents for telemetry collection.
+  - Deploying agent for telemetry collection.
   - Responding to security incidents with minimal setup, ensuring quick deployment.
   - Isolating and quarantining compromised system to prevent further breaches.
 - Real-Time Security Operations